yaswhar/quadcopter-model-control/README.md

 # Quadcopter Simulation Project - Spring 2023

-This repository contains files related to my quadcopter simulation project for the Aerial Robotics course.
+This repository contains files related to my quadcopter simulation project for the Aerial Robotics course, instructed by Dr. Talaeizadeh.
+Huge shoutout to my friend and teammate, Arshia Rezaei.

 ## Project Description